PolarisSS13/Polaris/.github/CONTRIBUTING.md

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to VOREStation, which is hosted in the [VOREStation Org](https://github.com/VOREStation) on GitHub.
+The following is a set of guidelines for contributing to Polaris, which is hosted in the [PolarisSS13 Org](https://github.com/PolarisSS13) on GitHub.
 These are just guidelines, not rules, use your best judgment and feel free to propose changes to this document in a pull request.

 #### Table Of Contents